 - Expositio librorum Physicorum (On the Physics) – before 1316

-- Expositio in libros octo Physicorum Aristotelis (On the eighth book of Aristotle's Physics) (= EPhys) – after 1324
+- Expositio in libros octo Physicorum Aristotelis (On the eight books of Aristotle’s Physics) (= EPhys) – after 1324

 - De puritate artis logicae.
 Tractus longior (On the purity of the art of logic.
 Longer treatise) (= De puritate) – between 1325 and 1328